-Health: If a participant has a cold, you should advise him/her not to participate to the class until he/she gets better.
+Health: If a participant has a cold, it is advisable to cancel his/her participation until he/she gets better.
 In this way you promote a healthy hygienic environment.

 HEALTH AND SAFETY TIPS FOR DANCERS

 In the following are some considerations the teacher should mention at the beginning of each session: